-- a) Comprehensive Income and Expenditure Statement Whilst this statement shows a deficit of £1.386m, this is offset by a planned utilisation of reserves in year to meet planned expenditure.
-This is further explained in section d). - b) Against health budgets an underlying over spend of £1.279m was reported.
+- a) Comprehensive Income and Expenditure Statement This statement shows that the IJB achieved a breakeven position overall. - b) Against health budgets an underlying over spend of £1.279m was reported.
 However in line with the risk sharing agreement agreed with NHS Tayside and Perth & Kinross Council for the first three years of the IJB, NHS Tayside devolved further non-recurring budget to the IJB to balance income with expenditure.
 A breakeven position for 2017/18 is therefore reported against health budgets. - c) Against Social Care budgets an underlying under spend of £2.637m was delivered.
 The Integration scheme sets out that under spends can be retained by the IJB as reserves following agreement with the Partners.
-Such agreement was not reached in relation to the 2017/18 under spend.
-Instead Perth & Kinross Council reduced the budget to deliver a breakeven position and will carry forward the under spend in an earmarked reserve for Social Care within the Councils accounts. - d) Movement in Reserves The IJB carried £1.386m reserves into 2017/18 to meet planned expenditure and these reserves were fully released into the budget in line with plan.
+Such agreement was not reached in relation to 2017/18 under spend.
+Instead Perth & Kinross Council reduced the budget to deliver breakeven and will carry forward the under spend in an earmarked reserve for Social Care. - d) Movement in Reserves The IJB carried £1.386m reserves into 2017/18 and these reserves were fully released into the budget in 2017/18.
 As above, the under spend on Social Care will be carried forward by Perth & Kinross Council.
-Therefore the IJB is reporting no reserves as at 31st March 2018. - e) Balance Sheet In terms of routine business the IJB does not hold assets, however the movement in reserves noted above is reflected in the year-end balance sheet. - f) Notes, comprising a summary of significant accounting policies, analysis of significant figures within the Annual Accounts and other explanatory information.
+Therefore the IJB is reporting no reserve. - e) Balance Sheet In terms of routine business the IJB does not hold assets, however the movement in reserves noted above are reflected in the year-end balance sheet. - f) Notes, comprising a summary of significant accounting policies, analysis of significant figures within the Annual Accounts and other explanatory information.